URJCMakerGroup/TectOH/optional/readme.md

 - https://cuverita.wordpress.com/2013/06/30/how-to-master-an-hp-printer-optical-encoder-carriage/

-If you are going to buy one, maybe you could get the HEDS-973x Series. **Disclaimer:** We have not tried them, but seems seems similar, and even simpler because the led hasn't an independent power supply.
+If you are going to buy one, maybe you could get the HEDS-973x Series. **Disclaimer:** We have not tried them, but they seem similar, and even simpler because the led do not have an independent power supply.

 [HEDS-973x](./linear_optical_sensor/heds_973x.pdf)